 Councils and Boards – We’ve served on many boards to help organizations accomplish their goals.
 Let us know if you’d like the voice of the patient, coupled with business experience, to aid your board.

 Grants – We’ve represented the patient in a number of grants.
 Let us know if you if we can help you.

 Based on her journey with her mother’s challenge of dementia, Barbara wrote the Guide for Adult Children with Parents with Dementia, which facilities distribute to families of dementia residents.

 Improve Diagnoses: What Patients Can Do offers suggestions for patients to ensure that they are not misdiagnosed.

-Healthcare Communication: Effective Techniques for Clinicians – over 90 interviews with healthcare communication experts discussing tips and techniques for communicating with patients and over 40,000 downloads
+Healthcare Communication: Effective Techniques for Clinicians – 95 interviews with healthcare communication experts discussing tips and techniques for communicating with patients and over 40,000 downloads